Monsauce/Introduced-stability/README.md

-# Modeling-omnivory-introduction
+# Introduced stability

-Model in R to explore how the introduction of omnivory affects consumer-resource dynamics under different dynamics.
+Rosenzweig-McArthur model and parameters in R used for the manuscript "Introduced omnivores can increase stability in a tri-trophic model."